 Good Vibrations uses more than 30 songs written by Brian Wilson and The Beach Boys—some heard in their entirety, some in snippets.
 The plot is not a biographical tale of the blond-mopped California band that celebrated cars, girls and surfing in the 1960s.
 Instead, it follows a group of high school pals desperate to escape their one-factory, New England town and drive to California.

 Of central interest to the plot are David Larsen as Bobby, the vain and popular big man on campus at the small town high school, and Kate Reinders as Caroline, the mousey class valedictorian who has had a crush on Bobby since the fourth grade.
-Dreading the prospect of a life working at the local factory, Bobby and his pals—the engaged Eddie (Tituss Burgess) and shallow Dave (Brandon Wardell)—con Caroline into driving them to California in her new red convertible.
+Dreading the prospect of a life working at the local factory, Bobby and his pals—the engaged Eddie ( Tituss Burgess) and shallow Dave (Brandon Wardell)—con Caroline into driving them to California in her new red convertible.
 Once they reach the West Coast, however, things don't turn out exactly as any of them had planned.

+Though the simple storyline and Beach Boys music give the show a 1960s feel, the tale is not set in any specific year.
 Also in the youthful cast Jessica-Snow Wilson as Marcella, Sebastian Arcelus, Tracee Beazer, Heath Calvert, Janet Dacal, Tom Deckman, Sarah Glendening, Milena Govich, Chad Kimball, Amanda Kloots, John Jeffrey Martin, Jesse Nager, David Reiser, Jackie Seiden, Allison Spratt, Carlos L. Encinias, Vasthy Mompoint, Steve Morgan and Krysta Rodriguez.

 An additional star is Heidi Ettinger's set, which begins as a grimy assemblage of metal redolent of East Coast industrialism, and later converts to an abstract, stylized approximation of Golden State surf, sand and sky.